ReinBentdal/le_audio_synthesizer/README.md

 > west update

+May have to run the command below to include the LC3 codec library.
+Make sure to run *west update* again afterwars:

+> west config manifest.group-filter +nrf5340_audio

 The application should now be ready to build through the *Build* action in the `nRF Connect for VS Code` extension.

 ### Testing